 Serve this recipe right away, or prep it a few hours in advance for holiday gatherings.
 See the recipe below for reheating instructions.
 If you’re making it for an everyday dinner, pair it with a cooked protein of your choice, or toss in some roasted chickpeas to make it a full meal.

-If you’re adding it to a holiday spread, it would be great with lemony green beans, roasted beets, cauliflower mashed potatoes, cornbread stuffing, or a fall salad.
+If you’re adding it to a holiday spread, it would be great with lemony green beans, roasted beets, cauliflower mashed potatoes, a fall salad, or any of these Thanksgiving side dishes.
 Don’t forget the apple pie or apple crumble for dessert!

 More Roasted Vegetable Recipes